Reproductive rights protestors in Argentina. (AP)

 On February 21, 2022, Colombia’s Constitutional Court decriminalized abortion for up to the first 24 weeks of pregnancy.
 The Court handed down the 5-4 decision in a case filed by Causa Justa, a movement made up of women’s rights activists and healthcare professionals that focused on how the lack of abortion rights more negatively affected poor and disadvantaged women.

 With abortion outlawed in the country since the 1936 penal code was created, the battle for legalization was a long one.
 Various bills since the 1970s attempted to expand abortion rights in the country, but few passed.
 Over the years, as the church’s influence waned and governments searched for peace with left-wing insurgency groups, things began to change.
 Back in May 2006, Colombia’s Constitutional Court ruled that the country’s outright ban on abortion was a violation of women’s rights.
-Its decision stopped penalizing women and health care providers for performed abortions if a pregnancy posed a risk to a woman’s health, if there are fetal abnormalities, or in cases of rape or incest.
+Its decision stopped penalizing women and healthcare providers for performed abortions if a pregnancy posed a risk to a woman’s health, if there are fetal abnormalities, or in cases of rape or incest.

 Chile

-Taking restrictive steps: Nicaragua and Honduras
+Taking restrictive steps: Nicaragua, Honduras, and Peru

 Nicaragua: On November 18, 2006, President Enrique Bolaños signed a law that was passed by Congress that banned abortion under all circumstances in Nicaragua.
 For 130 years prior to the legislation, abortion was permitted under extraordinary circumstances in the country.
 The measure was promoted by the country’s powerful Catholic Church and passed in the unicameral Congress with 52 votes in favor, zero in opposition, and 38 in either abstention or absence.
 Jail sentences for abortion range between six and 30 years.